razielsd/sqldashboard/README.md

 ## Why This Exists?
 Tired of running the same database queries manually?
 SQLDashboard automates your routine data checks, giving you instant visibility without repetitive work.

+## How It Works
+We take multiple SQL queries to the database and store them in a config.
+Based on this config, the application is built, allowing us to instantly view all the results.

 ## Features

 - 🖥️ Supports Windows, macOS and Linux